Ultracold Mechanical Quantum Sensor for Tests of New Physics: Testing Wavefunction Collapse Models

 \section{Testing Wavefunction Collapse Models}

 Collapse models are modified versions of the Schr\"odinger equation designed to explain the collapse of the wavefunction and the disappearance of quantum superpositions in macroscopic objects, regardless of their isolation from the environment.
+Collapse models address this issue by introducing stochastic modifications to the Schr{\"o}dinger equation through the addition of noise terms that are intrinsic to the system.
 Fundamentally, these modifications can be interpreted as arising from stochastic forces that constitute an intrinsic noise term in the system.
 Recently, the possibility of performing high-precision experiments has allowed for bounding the parameter space of these possible modifications.
 Although a direct test of collapse models would require the preparation of a macroscopic superposition state and observation of its decoherence, the possible existence of a stochastic noise would result in effects that are observable even without preparing nonclassical states.
 Striking examples that have been widely explored experimentally are the emission of electromagnetic waves \cite{Donadi_Xray_21} and the heating of bulk matter \cite{GhirardiPRD86}.
 Clearly, the latter case is directly related to our experiment and will thus be discussed below.

 Following the approach of Ref.~\cite{Schrinski2023}, a measurement of the HBAR occupation number can be used to bound possible nonlinear modifications to the Schr\"odinger equation.
 The latter results in a diffusion in phase-space at rate $\Gamma_D$, which is compensated by the oscillator relaxation at rate $\gamma_\downarrow = 1/T_1$.
 In the steady state, the energy of the system is thus $E=\hbar\omega(1/2+\Gamma_D/\gamma_\downarrow)$, which allows us to write $\Gamma_D = \overline{n} \gamma_\downarrow$ with $\overline{n}$ the oscillator's occupation number.